RodericGuigoCorominas/Topological-Recursion/README.md

 ### Defining a Spectral Curve

-A Spectral Curve contains the data of two maps x(z) and y(z), together with a deck transformation generator around the branchpoints of the covering map x(z).
-The variable z is a coordinate on CP^1.
+A Spectral Curve contains the data of two maps x(z) and y(z), together with a global deck transformation that exchanges the leaves around of the covering map x(z) near its ramification points.
+The variable z is a global coordinate on CP^1.

 ```
 SetSpectralCurve[{x(z),z},{y(z),z},{T(z),z}]